sahib/rmlint/README.rst

 **Features:**

+Finds…

-- Duplicate Files and duplicate directories.
+- …Duplicate Files and duplicate directories.
-- Nonstripped binaries (i.e. binaries with debug symbols)
+- …Nonstripped binaries (i.e. binaries with debug symbols)
+- …Paranoia mode for those who do not trust hashsums.
-- Broken symbolic links.
+- …Broken symbolic links.
-- Empty files and directories.
+- …Empty files and directories.
-- Files with broken user or/and group ID.
+- …Files with broken user or/and group ID.

 **Differences to other duplicate finders:**